TylerRollo/flashcard-application/README.md

 - add delete all feature (decks and cards)
 - export and import cards by JSON format
 - ability to choose which cards out of a deck to use
-- manually say which cards you got right or not
-- have a screen that shows stats at the end of completing a deck